gdmarmerola/gdmarmerola.github.io/_posts/2020-04-11-decision-tree-counterfactual.md

 image: decision_tree_cf_cover
 category: [clustering, dreduction, causal inference]
 mathjax: true
-summary: Decision Trees are decent causal inference models
+summary: Decision Trees can be decent causal inference models, with a few tweaks
 ---

-Decision Trees are decent causal inference models.
+Decision Trees can be decent causal inference models.
 In this post I'll show that, with a few tweaks, simple decision trees can be a great tool for estimating counterfactuals.
 I'll walk you thorugh the usage of [**cfml_tools**](https://github.com/gdmarmerola/cfml_tools), a module that provides a simple API to methods for solving counterfactual inference problems.

 ## Why is this important?